 Results from herb use depend upon menstrual cycle phase.
 Herb combinations that had neutral, questionable or negative effects as described are not suggested.
-Every herb taken is in tea form, except for evening primrose, which [often comes] in capsule form.
+Every herb taken is in tea form, except for evening primrose, which [often comes] in capsule form [and is no longer recommended].

 This program is completed, because breast enlargement isn't her goal.
 The entries below are ordered by menstrual phase, then by date beneath that.